csscuwa/minutes/2022/CSSC_Meeting_Minutes_2022-04-05.md

 - No space force :(

 ## Presidential Thanks
-- The president thanks all committee members for showing coming to the meeting at such short notice.
+- The president thanks all committee members for coming to the meeting at such short notice.

 # Conclusion